Kotelnikovekb/Window_focus/README.md

 [![Pub](https://img.shields.io/pub/v/window_focus)](https://pub.dev/packages/window_focus)

-Window Focus is a convenient plugin for Flutter that allows you to track user inactivity and obtain information about the title of the active window on Mac OS and Windows.
+**Window Focus** is a Flutter plugin that allows you to track user activity and focus on the active window for Windows and macOS platforms.
+The plugin provides features such as detecting user inactivity, identifying the active application, and enabling debug mode for enhanced logging.
 ## Key Features:

 ### User Inactivity Tracking: